-The Syndicate, along with Barbican Syndicate 1955, Arcus Syndicate 1856 and Special Purpose Arrangements 6118 and 6120, is managed by the Agency, whose parent company is Barbican Holdings (UK) Limited.
+The Syndicate, along with Barbican Syndicates 1955, 1856 and Special Purpose Arrangements 6113 and 6120, is managed by the Agency, whose parent company is Barbican Holdings (UK) Limited.
 The ultimate parent company is Barbican Group Holdings Limited, a Guernsey registered company which consolidates the Syndicate result.
+A managing agency fee of £0.8m (2015 £0.5m) was payable from the Syndicate to the Agency during the year.

-The Directors consider the ultimate controlling party to be Carlson Capital L.P.
+The directors consider the ultimate controlling party to be Carlson Capital L.P.

-13 Funds at Lloyd's
+13. Funds at Lloyd's